 When boundary conditions for transported constituents need to be prescribed using a threedimensional distribution (e.g. for stratified flows), the user can provide 3D boundary conditions.
-This is described in ??.
+This is described in section 10.5.

 9.3.2 Closed boundary conditions

 At "horizontal" closed boundaries zero-flux conditions are applied.